NicolaAssolini98/StaticAnalysisQuantumPrograms/README.md

     if r:

-we don't consider inline function:
+we don't consider inline functions:

     q = h(qubit())